 Linda’s interest in China saw to her graduation with honours in 1977 from Brown University with a four-year degree in Asian history.
 She lived and studied first in Taiwan, then worked in Hong Kong as a correspondent for Asiaweek.
 From there, she ventured onwards to mainland China where she came to know artists, musicians, writers, translators, editors, cartoonists, academics and ordinary citizens.
 Her destined encounter with the most influential Chinese film makers Chen Kaige and Zhang Yimou opened up another chapter of her career and led to her unique contribution in bringing major Chinese films to world audiences through her English subtitle translations.
 Linda’s many amazing stories about her experiences and times in China will shed invaluable insights on multifaceted China.

-Our inaugural conversation which will be opened on site by Peter Cai, CEO of the National Foundation for Australia-China Relations at IAC on Parramatta South campus on Thursday 16 June, 4:00-5:30 pm.
-Linda’s presentation outlining her times in China will be followed by her conversation with Professor Jing Han, Director of IAC, covering a range of topics relating to Linda’s lived experiences in and knowledge of China.
+Our inaugural conversation was opened on site by Peter Cai, CEO of the National Foundation for Australia-China Relations at IAC on Parramatta South campus on Thursday 16 June, 4:00-5:30 pm.
+Linda’s presentation outlining her times in China was followed by her conversation with Professor Jing Han, Director of IAC, covering a range of topics relating to Linda’s lived experiences in and knowledge of China.

 Chinese Music Appreciation 1: The art of guzheng with Julia Luo

 Alongside My China Story, we are excited to launch our Chinese Music Appreciation series.
 At the end of each conversation, there will be an introduction of a particular Chinese music instrument or a type of Chinese music, followed by a live performance.

-The Chinese Music Appreciation for this conversation will feature the guzheng, introduced by Julia Luo (Director of the Sydney Guyun Guzheng Arts Academy) followed by a performance accompanied by some of Australia’s youngest guzheng virtuosos.
+The Chinese Music Appreciation for this conversation featured the guzheng, introduced by Julia Luo (Director of the Sydney Guyun Guzheng Arts Academy) followed by a performance accompanied by some of Australia’s youngest guzheng virtuosos.

 The guzheng is one of the most well-known of instruments synonymous with China and Chinese culture.
 In this short lecture demonstration, Julia Luo uncovers some of the past and present mysteries surrounding this iconic Chinese instrument with an ensemble of young virtuosos from Sydney’s very own Guyun Guzheng Arts Academy .